 Click OK in the Saving Page popup, displayed when saving is complete.

-- Click Publish in the Website Editor.
+- Click Publish in the Website Editor when ready to make the restored version live.

 -